 For decades, there has been growing evidence for PNI being crucial in relatively common diseases such as cancer and heart disease where psychology plays an important part in the development of these common diseases.
 Over the last ten years, the amount and significance of this growing body of scientific discovery has accelerated and broadened in depth and breadth.
-For instance, the effect of psychological factors in cardiac disease has been known since the 1950's.
-We are only just learning about how psychological factors can be a trigger in cancer as well as how by controlling stresses there can be a positive benefit to the person.
+For instance, the effect of psychological factors in cardiac disease has been known since the 1950s.
+We are only just learning about how psychological factors can may be a trigger in cancer as well as how stress control can be a positive benefit to the person.